This is why millennial women are mad at Lily Collins’s surrogacy baby

 As any new parent knows, the joy of welcoming a new baby into the world is unparalleled.
 But since the couple’s baby announcement, hell has broken loose.
 Some social media users have attacked Collins, who is the daughter of musician Phil Collins, for using a surrogate, accusing her of being part of an “unethical trend” that feminists and anti-surrogacy critics argue involves “rich people renting women’s bodies” and is “akin to human trafficking”.

 There is also speculation that Collins, along with other A-list celebrities, may have hired a surrogate in an effort to stay thin and preserve her body, in what is termed “social surrogacy”.
 This is when women choose not to be pregnant for non-medical reasons, often to prevent disruption to their career.
-Fertility experts have also weighed in on the debate, claiming that surrogacy is big business for celebrities who lack the level of body fat needed for regular ovulation – and asking whether this could have driven Collins’s decision to use a surrogate, as it is speculated to have done for countless other celebrities, such as Nicole Kidman, Grimes, Paris Hilton, and Sarah Jessica Parker.
+Fertility experts have also weighed in on the debate, claiming that surrogacy is big business for celebrities who lack the level of body fat needed for regular ovulation – and asking whether this could have driven Collins’s decision to use a surrogate, or indeed the decision of countless other famous women, such as Nicole Kidman, Grimes, Paris Hilton, and Sarah Jessica Parker, to do the same.

 Collins candidly discussed her teenage struggles with bulimia in her 2017 memoir, Unfiltered: No Shame, No Regrets, Just Me.
 One result of her eating disorder was that her menstrual cycle stopped.
 “I was terrified I had ruined my chances of having kids,” she wrote.
 But whether this played a part in her decision to use a surrogate is impossible to know unless she tells us.
 Perhaps it’s none of our business.
 Her husband, McDowell – the son of A Clockwork Orange star Malcolm McDowell – took to social media in the wake of the “unkind messages”.
 “It’s OK to not know why someone might need a surrogate to have a child.
 It’s OK to not know the motivations of a surrogate, regardless of what you assume,” he wrote.